rgfindl/finbits.io/content/blog/live-streaming-proxy.md

 So, how do we route __stateful__ RTMP traffic to a fleet of RTMP Servers?

 We can use HAProxy and weighted Route53 DNS routing.
-We could have n number of Origin (HAProxy) services running, all with public IPs, and them route traffic to all instances via Route53 weighted record sets.
+We could have n number of Origin (HAProxy) services running, all with public IPs, and then route traffic to all instances via Route53 weighted record sets.

 The only gotcha with this service is making sure it picks up any new Servers that are added to handle load.